bplsmolders/Full-stack-school-database-app/client/README.md

 The client side is build with React.
 User information and log-in/log-out functions are shared with Context.
 Also the user inlog data is "saved" in a cookie for 1 day so the user stays logged in.
-I might need to look into the safety of this functionality...

 Data related to the courses are loaded in the routes itself The client side runs on port 3000.